Jordan231111/PSoftDoc/README.md

 ---

-# Sam's Guide to the Gradliest VSCode
+# Guide to the Gradliest VSCode

 This guide will help you set up a Visual Studio Code (VSCode) environment using Gradle for working with Java in **psoft**, specifically for your cloned repository.